 - How will I know if I am entering an area with CCTV cameras?

 In line with legislative requirements, signs will be erected at key entry points to the city advising that people are entering an area with active CCTV.
 There will also be chequered Police CCTV signage on each pole CCTV cameras are attached to.

 - What technology is being used and who installed it?

 The new CCTV cameras are the same brand as those used by NT Police since 2009.
 Indigo Vision VMS is a UK company.
-City of Darwin is the project manager, Telstra the lead contractor and NT companies were the subcontractors – Security Technology Services and Top End Race delivered, installed and are testing the CCTV.
+City of Darwin is the project manager, Telstra the lead contractor and NT companies were the subcontractors – Optic Security Group and Top End Race delivered, installed and maintain the CCTV Solution.

 - Will the public be able to access this footage?